BurendoUK/burendo-handbook-public/blog/2023-03-31-Aws-iam-azure-ad-integration.md

 In order to try this out, you will need:

 1. An Azure AD subscription, you can sign-up for a free account [here](https://azure.microsoft.com/en-gb/free/)
-2. AWS IAM Identity Center enabled subscription, you can read more about what AWS IAM Idenitty Center is [here](https://aws.amazon.com/iam/identity-center/)
+2. AWS IAM Identity Centre enabled subscription, you can read more about what AWS IAM Identity Centre is [here](https://aws.amazon.com/iam/identity-center/)

 ## Enabling the Integration in AWS Part 1

-Before we can tell Azure about various values it will need in order for the integration to work, we will need to configure IAM Identity Center first.
+Before we can tell Azure about various values it will need in order for the integration to work, we will need to configure IAM Identity Centre first.

-### Configuring the Identity Source in AWS IAM Identity Center
+### Configuring the Identity Source in AWS IAM Identity Centre

-1. From the AWS Management Console, go to the IAM Identity Center, where you will be presented with the Dashboard:
+1. From the AWS Management Console, go to the IAM Identity Centre, where you will be presented with the Dashboard:
    ![iam-dashboard](images/2023-03-31-aws-iam-azure-ad-integration/iam-dashboard.png)

 1. We're going to configure the identity source so that AWS knows that we will be centrally managing user access from Azure, so select 'Choose your identity source';